 \subsection{Mirror symmetry for $\SL$ and $\PGL$-Higgs bundles}

 In this paper, we study $G$-Higgs bundles for the Langlands dual groups $\SL_n$ and $\PGL_n$.
-We fix a degree $d$ coprime to $n$ and choose a degree $d$ line bundle $L$ and let $\SLHiggs:= \cM_{n,L}(C)$ denote the moduli space of stable Higgs bundles of rank $n$ with determinant $L$ and trace-free Higgs field; we refer to these as $\SL_n$-Higgs bundles\footnote{Strictly speaking, these Higgs bundles should be called ``twisted'' $\SL$-Higgs bundles, as specialising the general definition of $G$-Higgs bundle to $G=\SL_n$ forces the determinant to be trivial and $d=0$ (and leads to singular moduli spaces).
-The notion of twisted $\SL_n$-Higgs bundles turns out to be the right thing to consider in the context of the Hausel-Thaddeus conjecture and of this paper.}.
+We fix a degree $d$ coprime to $n$ and choose a degree $d$ line bundle $L$ and let $\SLHiggs:= \cM_{n,L}(C)$ denote the moduli space of stable Higgs bundles of rank $n$ with determinant $L$ and trace-free Higgs field; we refer to these as $\SL_n$-Higgs bundles\footnote{Strictly speaking, these Higgs bundles should not quite be called $\SL$-Higgs bundles, as specialising the general definition of $G$-Higgs bundle to $G=\SL_n$ forces the determinant to be trivial and $d=0$ (but leads to singular moduli spaces).
+This variant of $\SL_n$-Higgs bundles turns out to be the right thing to consider in the context of the Hausel-Thaddeus conjecture.}.
 The $\SL_n$-Higgs moduli space $\SLHiggs$ is a smooth closed subvariety of $\GLHiggs=\cM_{n,d}(C)$, which can be realised as a fibre of the map $(\det,\tr) : \cM_{n,d}(C) \ra \cM_{1,d}(C)$.
 The Jacobian $\Jac(C)$ acts on $\GLHiggs$ by tensorisation and the action of the $n$-torsion subgroup $\Gamma: = \Jac(C)[n]$ restricts to $\SLHiggs$.
-The corresponding $\PGL_n$-Higgs moduli space is singular, but smooth as an orbifold: we can identify it with the following quotients
+The corresponding $\PGL_n$-Higgs moduli space $\PGLHiggs = \PGLHiggs_{n,d}$ is singular, but smooth as an orbifold: we can identify it with the following quotients

-Consequently $\PGLHiggs$ can be viewed as a smooth Deligne--Mumford stack, which inherits a $\mu_{n}$-gerbe $\delta_{L}$ from the $\mu_{n}$-gerbe on $\SLHiggs$ coming from its corresponding moduli stack \cite[\S 3]{HT}.
+Consequently $\PGLHiggs$ can be viewed as a smooth Deligne--Mumford stack, which inherits a $\mu_{n}$-gerbe $\delta_{L}$ from the $\mu_{n}$-gerbe on $\SLHiggs$ coming from the corresponding moduli stack \cite[\S 3]{HT} .

-The corresponding Hitchin fibrations for these $\SL$-Higgs and $\PGL$-Higgs moduli spaces have canonically isomorphic Hitchin bases $\SLHit\simeq \PGLHit$ and the generic fibres of the $\SL$-Hitchin (resp. $\PGL$-Hitchin) fibration are Prym varieties (resp. $\Gamma$-quotients of Prym varieties) \cite{Hitchin}.
+The corresponding Hitchin bases for these $\SL$-Higgs and $\PGL$-Higgs moduli spaces are canonically isomorphic $\SLHit\simeq \PGLHit$ and the generic fibres of the $\SL$-Hitchin (resp. $\PGL$-Hitchin) fibration are torsors under Prym varieties (resp. $\Gamma$-quotients of Prym varieties) \cite{Hitchin}.